venkatdas/Interview_preparation/companywise_js_qns/08-Infy.md

 1. Formal Introduction
 2. What is the component in react
 3. In react, how can we do the component reusability.
-4. In the react application, if we have two components and both are sharing a common component and it should call different functions
-  - we have two components C1 and C2 , there is a common componet that is text , we need to use this common component in both C1 and C2, inside the text component, when i do some changes and i need to call function which is return C1, and if i call from C2 , it should call from C2.
+4. In the react application, if we have two components and both are sharing a common component and it should call different functions or we have two components C1 and C2 , there is a common componet that is text , we need to use this common component in both C1 and C2, inside the text component, when i do some changes and i need to call function which is return C1, and if i call from C2 , it should call from C2.

 **5. What JSX.**

 - JSX stands for JavaScript XML.
 It is a syntax extension for JavaScript that looks similar to HTML or XML and is used in React to describe what the UI should look like.
 - When you write JSX, you are essentially writing a syntax that gets compiled to React.createElement() calls under the hood, which creates React elements.
 - Explanation: JSX makes it easier to write and understand the structure of React components.